+1 424 766 5955

 Ortigia’s open-air market is the final stop, where fishmongers wield their knives, vendors loudly tout their towering piles of produce, and there are baskets heaped with spices, nuts, cheeses, and Sicilian specialties as far as the eye can see.

-Then you will move to the Siracusa’s Parco Archeologico della Neapolis where you will visit the Teatro Greco, built in the 5th century B.C. and renovated in the 3rd century B.C., it is the most complete Greek theater remaining from the ancient world.
+Then you will move to Siracusa’s Parco Archeologico della Neapolis, where you will visit the Teatro Greco, built in the 5th century B.C. and renovated in the 3rd century B.C.
+It is the most complete Greek theater remaining from the ancient world.
 For a great view, climb to the top of the seating area.

 Day 5: A Baroque Masterpiece: A Tour of Noto